ArjayS/vue_fullStack_ecommerce/README.md

 @1:36:10, Developing the back-end first is better than developing the front-end (same as my experience).
 Introducing postman.com to communicate with the backend.
 We have to download and install the program for postman tool.
 Working with postman.

 @1:40:20, Installing a package called body-parser, for Express to be able to parse the body (npm install body-parser).
 We then need to add some code in the server.js file

+@1:41:00, Communicating postman to the our running server @ localhost:8000 by setting up the POST request in our server.js file

+(EXERCISE FILES > CH02 > 02_04 > Start)

+@1:42:30, Introducing more ways of communicating to our server

+@1:43:00, Express allows us to use url parameters